sansinghsanjay/Flickr8k_ImageCaptioning/README.md

 This project is at the intersection of following two technologies:
 1. Computer Vision (CV): To understand the content of a given image.
 2. Natual Language Generation (NLG): NLG transforms data into plain English text.
 It is a branch of Natural Language Processing (NLP).

+## Applications of Natural Language Generation (NLG)
+Following are some of the applications of NLG:
+1. Freeform Text Generation: User provides an input, like a phrase, sentence or paragraph and the NLG model generates continuation of this input as output.
+For instances, Google Smart Compose predicts a phrase following a word input in Gmail.
+2. Question Answering: This is a system that can answer questions posed by humans.
+These systems can be open ended or closed ended (domain specific).
+3. Summarization: Summarization reduces the amount of information while capturing the most important details in a narrative.
+This is of two types:
+  i.
+Extractive Summarization: It takes the most important phrases or sentences and stitches them together to form a summarizated narrative.
+  ii.
+Abstractive Summarization: This is equivalent of a human writing a summary in his / her own words.
+For instance, headline generation, abstract for journals / whitepaper / etc.
+4. Image Captioning

 ### How NLG is different from NLP
+NLP is focussed on deriving analytic insights from textual data.
+Whereas, NLG is used to synthesize textual content by combining analytic output with contextualized narratives.
+In short, NLP reads while NLG writes.

 ## Programming Language and Packages Used
 The entire project is implemented in Python - 3.6.9.